scaperoth/degreemap/README.md

 ###Usage

-This application is free to use under the MIT license.
+This application is free to use under the (MIT license)[MIT].
 The framework used here is the (CodeIgniter PHP framework)[CodeIgniter].
 The controllers, models, and views can be found under the degreemap_app folder.